The best TV shows to watch on Netflix this Christmas

 Dark

-It’s weird, spooky and at times deadly complex, but if you’re missing the kind of creepy mystery/ghost story that used to be a staple of Christmas TV then Netflix’s latest Original series Dark may just fit the bill.
-And anyway, we all need something to do with all that extra holiday time… Watch on Netflix
+It’s weird, spooky and at times deadly complex, but if you’re missing the kind of creepy mystery/ghost story that used to be a regular sight at Christmas, then Netflix’s latest Original series Dark may just fit the bill.
+Watch on Netflix

 Dickensian